Acting presidency of Suharto: Defense and security

-The next step was to continue purging the armed forces and police of PKI and Sukarnoist elements.
-With the Army, most intense purges happened in Central Java, East Java, and North Sumatra with the Commanders of the 1st, 4th and 5th Regional Military Commands (Kodam) supervising the areas in question leading the purge.
-Outside of the Army, the Air Force had been weakened enough by its alleged involvement with G30S.
-The National Police tried to resist but political pressure became too strong for them to overcome.
-Only the Navy resisted, criticizing the purges as practice reminiscent of the Old Order.
+The next step was to continue purging the armed forces and police of any remaining PKI and Sukarnoist elements.
+Within the army, the most intense purges happened in Central Java, East Java, and North Sumatra with the commanders of the 1st, 4th and 5th Regional Military Commands (Kodam) supervising the areas in question leading the purge.
+Outside of the army, the air force had been weakened enough by its alleged involvement in the 30 September Movement by its then chief of staff, Omar Dhani.
+The police tried to resist, but political pressure became too strong for them to overcome.
+Only the navy resisted, its chief of staff criticizing the purges as practice reminiscent of the Old Order.